sherning/FullStackWithJS/unix-commands.md

   - `cd /home`: navigates to /home directory.
   - `cd ..`: move up one file level.

+- **touch**: Create a new file.

+  - `touch file.txt`: create a new file `file.txt`.

+- **echo**: Create a new file with content.

+  - `echo "Some Text" > file.txt`: Creates a file with "Some Text".
+  - `echo > file.txt`: Creates an empty file.
+  - `> file.txt`: Creates an empty file.
+  - `echo "Hello" > file.txt`: Overwrites file with "Hello" if file exist, otherwise creates a file.
+  - `echo "World" >> file.txt`: Appends "World" to file.txt if file exist, otherwise creates a file.

+- **nano**: Opens the nano editor for editing text.

+  - `nano file.txt`: Opens nano editor with file name file.txt.

 - **pwd**: Displays the present working directory.

 - **cp**: Copies files and directories.